Level 6 Diplomas in Nutrition

 The University oversees all aspects of BCNH modules from content, to assessment methods, marking and quality control.

 This means is that you can be confident that, even as a Diploma student, you are receiving an education delivered at degree-level.
 The only difference is that the BSc (Hons) students are also registered with the University and complete additional University modules alongside the BCNH modules.
+You can find our Level 6 Diploma Syllabus in our Prospectus.

 At the end of Year 3, all Diploma students who have successfully completed their studies will have accumulated 195 credits.
 BSc (Hons) students earn an additional 165 credits at the ed of the BSc programme with a full honours degree.